docQodly/docs/docs/language/basics/lang-text.md

       // and so on
 ```

 To test if the case of two characters is different or to take diacritical characters into account, compare their character codes.
-For example, the following expression returns `FALSE`:
+For example, the following expression returns `false`:

 ```4d
-Character code("A")==Character code("a") // false because 65 is not equal to 97
+characterCode("A")==characterCode("a") // false because 65 is not equal to 97
 ```